ASCCISL-org/asccisl-org.github.io/articles/revolutions/no-to-speed-yes-to-ram/readme.md

+---
+date: '2021-4-23'
+title: 'No to speed, yes to ram: Why CiCI will never be quick, but will be the more versatile.'
+---

 # No to speed, yes to ram: Why CiCI will never be quick, but *will be* the more versatile.

 _By **[that mar](https://github.com/that-mar)**._